 Specifying nofirefly disables sending firefly UDP packets and essentially disables packet marking.
-Specifying firefly enables it and requires that ffdest be specified.
+Specifying firefly enables it and automatically send packets to the connecting client at port 10514.
+An additional destination may be specified using the ffdest option.
 When neither is specified, firefly becomes the default if ffdest is specified and nofirefly otherwise.